mpuening/learn-hydra-login-and-consent/README.md

 ### `Hydra` Service

-The `Hydra` service class have the details to communicate with the hydra service.
+The `Hydra` service class has the details to communicate with the hydra service.
 This is where the magic occurs.

 ### `userinfo` Service